alexpeattie/alexpeattie.com/src/talks/_tts.md

 ## Tacotron 2 🌮 - How does it stack up?

 - Broadly speaking, we typically compare models in terms of quality/MOS, robustness, training efficiency, inference efficiency
-- Tacotron 2 provides: 💪 SOTA quality, ✅ good robustness; but relatively low training & inference efficiency 🐌
+- Tacotron 2 provides: 💪 near SOTA quality, ✅ good robustness; but relatively low training & inference efficiency 🐌
 - Partly Tacotron 2 remains SOTA because the paper's original model is solid, but also because it's been improved further thanks to, for example, alternative attention mechanisms

 ---